-For the Health Services Program, which provides education and
+For the Health and Human Services Program, which strives to

 Zion Benton Children's Service $10,000

-For Support of the Lind Memorial Dental Clinic, a
+For General Operating Support of Lind Memorial Dental Clinic, a

-full service dental clinic for school-age children from low-income
+full service dental clinic for school age children from low income

-families in the Zion, Beach Park, and Winthrop area in Lake County.
-The
+families in the Zion, Beach Park, & Winthrop area in Lake County.

 Clinic provides routine preventative care.